 - Insulate Feeders: Wrapping the reservoir of a nectar feeder with bubble wrap or other insulation can protect it from freezing.
 Cover as much of the bottle as possible but do not block the feeding ports, and take other steps as well to keep the feeder warm and unfrozen.
 Be sure the insulating wrap does not have any dangling strings or loose fibers that could be harmful to hummingbirds.

 - Lighted Feeders: Wrapping a strand of holiday lights (non-LED) around the bottle of a hummingbird feeder can generate enough warmth to keep the nectar from freezing.
 Using red or pink lights also adds a glowing welcome that can attract hungry winter hummingbirds.
-Be sure the light strand is in good condition before wrapping it around a feeder, however, and avoid using any lights with frayed cords or other damage.
+Be sure the light strand is in good condition before wrapping it around a feeder, however, and avoid using any lights with frayed cords, split wires or other damage.
 This technique is best with glass feeders, just in case the lights are up against the surface of the feeder, since plastic feeders may melt or warp if the lights are too warm.

-- Snow Baffles: Covering a hummingbird feeder keeps it from getting choked with freezing rain, ice and snow and will help keep the nectar itself from freezing.
+- Snow Baffles: Covering a hummingbird feeder keeps it from getting choked with freezing rain, ice and snow and will help keep the nectar from freezing.
 Choose a wide baffle, and preferably one with room for small perches underneath where the hummingbirds can rest while waiting for a chance to drink.
 A dark-colored baffle can also attract small amounts of heat that will help keep the area around the feeder warmer.

 Tips for Feeding Winter Hummingbirds